ocodo/ocomacs/README.md

   learn what you need to do next ...

-  There's enough here for a modern editing environment, and the frameword is small enough for you to fork and choose your own adventure, or just add a few packages to `~/.config/ocomacs/packages.el` and rely on the core framework being fast and stable.
+  There's enough here for a modern editing environment, and the framework is small enough for you to fork and choose your own adventure, or just add a few packages to `~/.config/ocomacs/packages.el` and rely on the core framework being fast and stable.